woojin1069/Tic-tae-toe/README.md

 # Tic-tae-toe
-Tic-tae-toe programe on web page\n check the "master" branch
+Tic-tae-toe programe on web page. check the "master" branch